sureshram/techguide/os/unix/networking.md

 ipcs: displays Interprocess Communication (IPC) facility status

    ipcs [-a|-bcopt] [-mqs]
-where
-  -a  Same as specifying the -b, -c, -o, -p, and -t options.

-  -b  Writes the maximum number of bytes in message queues, the size of seg-
-      ments for shared memory, and the number of semaphores in each semaphore set.

-  -c  Writes the username and group name of the user that made the facility.

-  -m  Writes information about active shared memory segments.

-  -o  Writes the following usage information:
-        Number of messages on queue
-        Total number of bytes in message queues
-        Number of processes attached to shared memory segments

-  -p  Writes the Process number of last process to attach or detach on
-      shared memory segments

-  -q  Writes information about active message queues.

-  -s  Writes information about active semaphore set.

-  -t  Writes the following:
-        Time of the last control operation that changed the access permis- sions for all facilities
-        Time of the last msgsnd() and last msSOMv() on message queues Time of the last semop() on semaphore sets

 ipcrm: removes message queue, semaphore set, or shared memory identifiers

   ipcrm [-m shared_memory] [-M shared_memory_key] [-q message_queue] [-Q
          message_key] [-s semaphore_ID] [-S semaphore_key]
 where:
-  -m shared_memory
-      Removes the shared memory identifier shared_memory.
-The shared memory segment and data structure associated with shared_memory are also removed after the last detach operation.

-  -M shared_memory_key
-     Removes the shared memory identifier, created with key shared_memory_key.
-The shared memory segment and data structure associ- ated with it are also removed after the last detach.

-  -q message_queue
-      Removes the message queue identifier message_queue and the message queue and data structure associated with it.

-  -Q message_key
-      Removes the message queue identifier, created with key message_key, and the message queue and data structure associated with it.

-  -s semaphore_ID
-      Removes the semaphore identifier semaphore_ID and the set of semaphores and data structure associated with it.

-  -S semaphore_key
-      Removes the semaphore identifier, created with key semaphore_key, and the set of semaphores and data structure associated with it.

 netstat: displays network statistics